 Established in 2005 by members of Roger and Eleanor Fenn’s family.
 Income from this fund is used to enhance Fenn’s academic life through both professional development opportunities for the faculty and whole-school programs, thus ensuring the continued evolution of Fenn’s innovative curriculum and the educational vision of its founders.

-Established in March 2006 by Lily Mulvany and her sons Jonathon P. Mulvany ’85, Taragh T. Mulvany ’87, and David M. Mulvany ’95.
-Income from the fund supports the maintenance and updating of the Mulvany Center, which was dedicated in Jack Mulvany’s memory in 1991.
+Established in March 2006 in honor of John G. Mulvany (1939-1986), former Fenn trustee and chair of the Compensation Committee, by Lily Mulvany and her sons Jonathon P. Mulvany ’85, Taragh T. Mulvany ’87, and David M. Mulvany ’95.
+Income from the fund supports professional development for teachers, as they seek out the most meaningful learning opportunities for intellectual renewal, growth, and discovery.

 Established in October 1998 by Tom and Bonnie Rosse, parents of Jonathon J. Rosse ’04 and grandparents of Evan T. Rosse ’03 and Kyle B. Rosse ’05.
 This fund provides income to provide tuition assistance for a minority student who demonstrates financial need, academic stability, and soundness of character.